Spring Farm

 Garlic!
 And a view from the back pond area looking west from the compost making area.
 Pond to the right (see photo below).

 The irrigation pond.
 We planted all these willows as tiny saplings 20 years ago.
 This pond was nothing but a raw hole in the ground back then.
-After 2 decades of planting and tending, every corner I turn I’m reminded of the positive impact humans have the potential to make.
+After two decades of planting and tending this land and soil, every corner I turn I bear witness to the positive impact humans are capable of.

 Our chile peppers and other plants that have outgrown our indoor grow space.
 This little insulated greenhouse will be filling up this week as I transplant all my flower starts to bigger pots.

 This is where I’ll leave you for tonight.
 We’re working on a renovation project in the barn so we don’t currently have a potting bench.
 I’m making do with a pile of fans and an old door as a table in a corner of our greenhouse.
 It’s a fine enough set up to get the job done.
 I’ve spent many hours here planting and transplanting flower and food seedlings.
-I’m so excited to see everything grow this year but I’m also thoroughly enjoying this incredible season of fresh beginnings.
+I’m so excited to see everything grow this year but I’m also thoroughly enjoying being here now in this incredible season of ripe potential and fresh beginnings.